madsjulia/Mads.jl/notebooks/model_diagnostics/model_diagnostics.md

 There are 6 observations (`o1`, `o2`, `o3`, ... and `o6`).
 The calibration targets, observation weights (i.e., inverse of measurement standard deviations), and acceptable ranges are defined for each observation.

+### Setup model function:

-A function (called `polynomial`) is defined to compute the 6 observations given 4 model parameters as an input:
+A function (called `polynomial`) is defined to compute the 6 observations given the 4 model parameters as an input:

 ```julia